jkueh/airbnb-trip-planner/README.md

 AirBnB site, nor am I going to provide a script that does this.
 A bit of patience and digging around in a browser debugging tool should get you the result you want ;)

+After you've got it, set it as the `API_KEY` environment variable.

 ...
 But aside from the above, this script can be run in one of two ways: